 Action Item: Adjust Your W-4 Withholdings at Work

-Explanation: Did you get a juicy tax refund check this year from the government?
+Explanation: Did you get a big tax refund check this year from the government?
 Before you start gloating over it, realize that you actually gave Uncle Sam an interest-free loan.
 That’s not smart financial planning.
 You let the feds take too much money from your paycheck.
 To fix this problem, get a W-4 form from your HR department and adjust your withholdings so that your employer takes out fewer taxes from your paycheck.

 The Payoff: Since the average refund check is about $2,400, by adjusting your w-4 withholdings, you should pocket an extra $200 a month.